Ellison001/docker-coreos/README.md

 This will spin up 6 VMs: Three Swarm Manager nodes (one Leader), and three Swarm Worker nodes.
 You can modify the size of the cluster by hacking on the Vagrantfile and the Ansible inventory.

-You will need Ansible 2.2, Vagrant and Virtualbox.
+You will need Ansible 2.2+, Vagrant, vagrant-hostmanager plugin and Virtualbox.
 You will also need molecule and docker-py, if you want to run the tests.

 ## You can find the articles related to this repository below: